-I cover three forms of reincarnation investigations in Book 1: (1) the Children-Who-Remember phenomenon, (2) Dr. Helen Wambach’s past-life group regression studies of historical trends, and (3) Dr. Walter Semkiw’s investigations of independent reincarnation recall cases and his own experience in finding similarities in appearance, personality, and family members with those in a previous past life.
+A. I cover three forms of reincarnation investigations in Book 1: (1) the Children-Who-Remember (CWR) phenomenon, (2) Dr. Helen Wambach’s past-life group regression studies of historical trends, and (3) Dr. Walter Semkiw’s investigations of independent reincarnation recall cases and his own experience in finding similarities in appearance, personality, and family members with those in a previous past life.

-In the Children-Who-Remember cases, young children (2 to 7 years) “remember” their last human life.
+In the CWR cases, young children (2 to 7 years) “remember” their last human life.
 To these children, their last life is more real than their current one.
 They will often tell their current parents that they are not their parents and that their parents live somewhere else.
 Often they provide fairly detailed accounts that have been verified by scientific investigators.
 The major research group investigation this phenomenon is the University of Virginia’s Division of Perceptual Studies.
 This effort was started by the late Dr. Ian Stevenson.
 Their website is:

 Wambach’s information provides historical trends of past-life recalls on gender, race, social status, clothing, footwear, eating ware, and diet that can be compared to known historical accounts or understandings.
 Wambach’s results provide strong evidence that her subjects remember past lives associated with their souls and not just ones they had affinities for (for example, famous historical persons).
 This information is presented in her 1978 book, Reliving Past Lives.